MagnuSiwy/dotfilesQtile/README.md

-# Dotfiles for Qtile Tiling Window Manager (only for Arch based distros)
+# Dotfiles for [Qtile](https://github.com/qtile/qtile/) Tiling Window Manager (only for Arch based distros)
-Made to look like Hyprland with the gaming experience (mostly on nvidia laptops) of Xorg. **The config will only work with _Xorg_.**
+Made to look like Hyprland with the gaming experience of Xorg (perfect for nvidia laptops). **The config will only work with _Xorg_.**

 # Installation
 To use the dotfiles you need some packages (some of them listed below with a short explanation why you need them).
 All of the packages can be installed using the `install.sh` script that can be found in the _scripts_ folder.
-Qtile and qtile-extras are NOT included since it's better to use git versions of these packages - the config will NOT work on the official realeses of qtile + qtile-extras. **THIS MEANS YOU HAVE TO INSTALL YAY, QTILE-GIT, QTILE-EXTRAS-GIT AND XORG.SERVER FIRST**.
+Qtile and qtile-extras are NOT included since the config is using git versions of these packages - the config will NOT work on the official releases of qtile + qtile-extras. **THIS MEANS YOU HAVE TO INSTALL YAY, QTILE-GIT, QTILE-EXTRAS-GIT AND XORG.SERVER FIRST**.
 Packages installed with pacman are what you need for most of the functionalities in the system to work + qt6ct and kvantum to change the qt theme.
 Yay installs mostly some additional look related stuff like icon theme, cursor theme and nwg-look which will help you set the GTK theme.

 If you want to use the released qtile and qtile-extras packages, you have to duplicate the code for the bar to use it on the second monitor.
 Regular copy and deepcopy are not going to work.